How Can We Not Know What Causes Endometriosis?

 He also told me that classifying endometriosis as seriously as cancer would allow for much better surgical outcomes as well.
 The surgeries required to remove endometriosis – of which I’ve had seven – are incredibly complex and very similar to the process of removing cancerous cells, Dr Leonardi said.

-Dr Barton-Smith said he regularly sees patients who have been told after diagnostic surgeries that they definitely do not have endometriosis.
-Yet when Dr Barton-Smith reviews their surgical images, he can see nodules of disease which less specialised doctors have missed.
+Dr. Barton-Smith said he regularly sees patients who have been told after diagnostic surgeries that they definitely do not have endometriosis.
+Yet when Dr. Barton-Smith reviews their surgical images, he can see nodules of disease which less specialized doctors have missed.
 This leads, he said, to an alarming number of false negative diagnoses.

-I am extremely lucky to have had a relatively early endometriosis diagnosis due to my being white, middle class, cisgender and with access to universal healthcare.
-But I still feel ashamed of my pain after so many years of having it dismissed and delegitimised by doctors who didn’t believe what I was telling them.
-I have internalised this shame – there are days when even I don’t believe that my extreme pain and disabling symptoms are real.
+I am extremely lucky to have had a relatively early endometriosis diagnosis due to my being white, middle class, cisgender, and with access to universal healthcare.
+But I still feel ashamed of my pain after so many years of having it dismissed and delegitimized by doctors who didn’t believe what I was telling them.
+I have internalized this shame — there are days when even I don’t believe that my extreme pain and disabling symptoms are real.

 There’s only one way to stop this from happening and that’s to make sure that we get clearer answers about the causes of and treatments for endometriosis so that people like me — and particularly those towards whom the healthcare system is much more prejudiced than it was towards me — don’t have to languish in pain and uncertainty for so long that it becomes a part of them, a part that is much harder than damaged tissue to excise.

-Note: Editor's note: This article was amended to include additional treatment options for endometriosis.